 We hope this call quality assurance guide was useful in your search for call center quality assurance best practices and tips.
 If you didn’t find what you were looking for, send us feedback and let us know how we can improve the information!
 Be sure to check back with us regularly as we create new posts surrounding the topic of call centers.

-If you're looking to make the switch to an easy-to-use and affordable call center software, take a look at AVOXI Genius, our new cloud contact center software--you can try AVOXI Genius risk-free for 30 days!
-Prices start as low as $4.99/month and includes unlimited inbound and outbound call recording.
+If you're looking to make the switch to an easy-to-use and affordable call center software, take a look at AVOXI Genius, our new cloud-based call center software--you can try AVOXI Genius risk-free for 30 days!
+Prices start as low as $24.99/month and include unlimited inbound and outbound call recording.
 For more advanced features for your call center, you can upgrade for $24.99/month!
 Click the buttons below to learn more and get your free demo.